 Schools’ Head of the River Regatta Sponsored by UniSA

-The 2016 Schools’ Head of the River Regatta sponsored by UniSA was held on Saturday 12 March at the Alex Ramsay Regatta Course, Military Road, West Lakes.
-This year the event was hosted by Adelaide High School.
+The 2019 Schools’ Head of the River Regatta sponsored by UniSA was held on Saturday 23 March at the Alex Ramsay Regatta Course, Military Road, West Lakes.
+This year the event was hosted by Pembroke School.

-15 South Australian Secondary Schools compete at the Regatta with the winner of the Schoolboys 1st VIII and Schoolgirls 1st VIII crowned Head of the River Champions.
+15 South Australian Secondary Schools took part at the Regatta with the winner of the Schoolboys 1st VIII and Schoolgirls 1st VIII crowned Head of the River Champions.

-Seymour College won the 1st VIII girls and St Peter's College won the 1st VIII boys races as well as the prestigious title of Head of the River Champions in 2016.
+Congratulations to Scotch College who won the 1st VIII schoolgirls race and St Peter's College who won the 1st VIII schoolboys race as well as the prestigious title of Head of the River Champions in 2019.

-2016 The Florence Eaton Cup for Schoolgirl 1st VIII - Seymour College
+2019 The Florence Eaton Cup for Schoolgirl 1st VIII - Scotch College

 For more information on the Schools' Head of the River Regatta Sponsored by UniSA visit the Rowing SA website.